Seraphim Falls: Filming

 David Von Ancken first researched the script for six months before joining Abby Everett Jaques to create the screenplay.
 The film was originally announced at the Cannes Film Festival with Liam Neeson and Richard Gere in the lead roles.
 Gere dropped out in August 2005 and was soon replaced by Pierce Brosnan.
 Shooting on Seraphim Falls started on October 17, 2005 and actress Anjelica Huston later joined the cast the following November.
-The film was filmed on location for 48 days, primarily in New Mexico; some of the opening scenes were filmed along the McKenzie River in Oregon.
+The film was filmed on location for 48 days, primarily in New Mexico; some of the opening scenes were filmed along the McKenzie River, including at Sahalie Falls, in Oregon.

 Oscar-winning cinematographer John Toll was responsible for cinematography work on the film.
 Toll later noted it was a "great opportunity to work with a director who was interested in visual storytelling."

 Music

 The soundtrack, composed by Harry Gregson-Williams, was produced at Bastyr University's chapel in Kenmore, Washington.
 Gregson-Williams wrote the music in three or four weeks, describing it as "very atmospheric".
 However, a CD soundtrack version of the film's score was never released to the public.
 The sound effects in the film were supervised by Kami Asgar.
 The mixing of the sound elements were orchestrated by William Sarokin and mastered by Steve Maslow.